Indicator Architecture

 Exposure to shocks

 Assessing food system resilience requires first assessing and documenting the adverse events that can affect those systems.
 Some events have been mentioned previously: droughts and flooding, but also typhoons/cyclones or natural disasters (e.g., earthquakes).
-Others include local or regional economic crises, political unrest, pandemics (e.g., avian influenza, COVID-19, war in Ukraine or Myanmar), pest outbreaks (e.g., desert locust, fall armyworm), and protracted crises (including population displacements and migrations).
+Others include local or regional economic crises, political unrest (war in Ukraine or Myanmar), pandemics (e.g., avian influenza, COVID-19), pest outbreaks (e.g., desert locust, fall armyworm), and protracted crises (including population displacements and migrations).
 Internationally available country-level data (e.g., International Disaster Database, Global Disaster Information System) capture the nature, frequency, and intensity of the main shocks that affect food systems, thus providing one indicator relevant for food system resilience.

 Agro- and Food Diversity